RocketChat/docs-old/4. User Guides/Editing Messages/README.md

 ## Sending attachments

-You can add attachments to your message by clicking on the paperclip icon on the right of the compose message box, which will open a file browser for you to select a supported document and image file to send.
+You can send attachments by clicking on the paperclip icon on the right of the compose message box, which will open a file browser for you to select a supported document and image file to send.
 Once you have selected a file to attach you can change its name and give it a description before sending.

 Rocket.Chat currently does not have support to send multiple attachments at once.